KarimMessaoud/Library-Management-System/README.md

 <h6>After running application:</h6>
 	<ul>
 		<li>Sign in as Admin, Employee or Patron using the below fictional users.</li>
+		<li>In order to check out an item or place hold on it use library Card Id of a user.</li>
 	</ul>

 <h6>If you want to see how emails are sending:</h6>